phpmyadmin/localized_docs/source/config.rst

     Enable logging queries and execution times to be displayed in the bottom of main page (right frame).

+.. config:option:: $cfg['DBG']['demo']

+    :type: boolean
+    :default: false

+    Enable to let server present itself as demo server.
+    This is used for <http://demo.phpmyadmin.net/>.

 .. config:option:: $cfg['Error_Handler']['display']